HubuKG/SCRA-VQA/README.md

 # SCRA-VQA: Summarized Caption-Rerank for Augmented Large Language Models Performance in Visual Question Answering

-This repo provides the source code & data of our paper [SCRA-VQA: Summarized Caption-Rerank for Augmented Large Language Models Performance in Visual Question Answering]() (Oral paper accepted by DASFAA 2025).
+This repo provides the source code & data of our paper [SCRA-VQA: Summarized Caption-Rerank for Augmented Large Language Models in Visual Question Answering]() (Oral paper accepted by DASFAA 2025).

 <img src="figure_all.png" width="900">